 CS 562 - Intelligent Systems and Applications

 Gives the necessary background and practice for building intelligent systems using three of the most commercially successful applications of AI: the logical approach (expert systems, fuzzy logic, and fuzzy expert systems), the biological approach (neural networks, evolutionary programming, and genetic algorithms), and the statistical approach (Bayesian networks, belief networks, Markov chain, Hidden Markov models, and statistical and neural-based clustering).
 Students will have the opportunity to build integrated, hybrid intelligent systems to solve problems in a variety of applications including in the medical domain, financial domain and stock market, and autonomous robotics systems.
-Prerequisite: CS 210 or CIS 210 or equivalent; one course in statistics.
+Prerequisites: CS 210 or CIS 210 or equivalent; one course in statistics.

 CS 563 - Knowledge Discovery and Data Mining

 Brings together the latest research in statistics, databases, machine learning, and artificial intelligence that are part of the rapidly growing field of knowledge discovery and data mining.
 Topics covered include fundamental issues, classification and clustering, machine learning algorithms, trend and deviation analysis, dependency modeling, integrated discovery systems, next generation database systems, data warehousing, and OLAP and application case studies.
-Prerequisite: CS 210 or CIS 210 or equivalent; one course in statistics.
+Prerequisites: CS 210 or CIS 210 or equivalent; one course in statistics.

 CS 571 - Database Management Systems

 Relational database design, including entity relationship modeling and normalization.
 Structured query language (SQL) for creating and querying databases.
 Other topics include the theory of relational databases, including relational algebra, various loading and reporting utilities, and the implementation of database management systems, e.g., how query optimization works.
-Prerequisite: graduate standing; CS 210 or CIS 210 or CIS 607, or equivalents.
+Prerequisites: graduate standing; CS 210 or CIS 210 or CIS 607, or equivalents.

 CS 572 - Advanced Topics in Databases

 Designing and building enterprise-wide data warehouses.
 Techniques for analyzing data in data warehouses.
 Study different types of data models including logic and object-oriented databases.
-Advanced topics in relational databases such as multimedia databases, distributed databases, concurrency, security, etc. Prerequisite: CS 370 or equivalent.
+Advanced topics in relational databases such as multimedia databases, distributed databases, concurrency, security, etc. Prerequisites: CS 370 or equivalent.